kopachevvadym/english-cards/README.md

-# Enki Cards - Flashcard Learning App
+# English Cards - Flashcard Learning App

 A beautiful flashcard learning app built with Next.js and Material-UI, inspired by Anki.